sharma289/Optimal-route-for-delivery/README.md

 # Find optimal route for delivery
-Submitted by - Rajat Sharma

-Roll no.: 21ME61R08

 Objective: To design and create algorithm for finding the optimal routes for 10 delivery agents to deliver parcels from a store to 100 different locations.